 How to Prep the Day Before:

 - Make the casserole completely up until baking.
-Wrap with plastic wrap and place in the fridge overnight or for 24 hours.
+Wrap with plastic wrap and place in the fridge overnight or for 24 hours - leaving the cheese off the top until baked half way through.

 - Bake as directed.